Be prepared financially to become a new parent by following these steps

 1. A social insurance number (SIN)

 To set up registered education savings plan (RESP) in your child’s name and to enable them to work in Canada in the future, they will need a social insurance number.
-Most provinces offer a Newborn Registration Service Opens a new website in a new window that allows you to apply for a SIN along with your child’s birth registration.
+Most provinces offer a Newborn Registration Service that allows you to apply for a SIN along with your child’s birth registration.
 In British Columbia and Ontario, you can apply for their birth certificate at the same time.

 2. Baby comes first – but don’t forget about your other financial goals

 Children can be costly: food, childcare and education costs are just some of the expenses you will need to add to your budget.
 New parents often prioritize those costs over their own financial goals, such as saving for a home, vehicle or vacation.
 Remember to pay yourself first and benefit from the power of compounding interest (making interest on your already-earned interest) to increase your savings.

 3. Start saving for post-secondary education

 With the average full-time Canadian undergraduate student paying annual tuition fees of nearly $6,000Footnote 1, post-secondary education can be an overwhelming expense.
 A registered education savings plan (RESP) can help get you closer to that goal.
 Not only does the money grow tax-free within the plan, but the government chips in with substantial grants.
 Find out more about RESPs here.

 Becoming a parent is filled with new joys, new challenges, and yes, new financial goals.Opens a new website in a new window

 4. Plan to protect your family’s financial security if the unexpected happens